Nadeshda Brennicke

-Nadeshda Brennicke (born 21 April 1973 in Freiburg im Breisgau; also known as Nadja Therésa Brennicke) is a German actress, singer and author.
+Nadeshda Brennicke (born Nadeshda Therésa Richter; born 21 April 1973) is a German actress, singer and author.

 Biography

 Brennicke is the adoptive daughter of TV and voice-over actor Michael Brennicke and her mother is an art dealer.
-She spent her childhood in München.
-When she was 15 she left gymnasium when she was in the tenth grade and moved out of her parents home in hopes of becoming an actress.
+She spent her childhood in Munich.
+At the age of 15, after 10th grade, she left gymnasium and moved out of her parents’ home in hopes of becoming an actress.

-From 1989-91, she attended the Zinner Studio (today the International School for Acting and Acting).
+From 1989-91, she attended the Zinner Studio (today the International School for Performance and Acting).
 In 1992 she formed the singing duo Charade with Jennifer Böttcher, which was produced by Stefan Zauner and Aron Strobel of the band Münchener Freiheit.
 The singles All of You and The Colour of Your Eyes reached number 67 and 60 of the German charts.

 In her senior year of drama school Brennicke received the lead role of Tina in the German film comedy Manta – Der Film.
 Other performances for television productions followed.
 She gained more recognition for her role as investigator Tessa Norman in the series The Streets of Berlin.

 She sings and composes her own songs; she sang among others credits in the Polizeiruf 110 episode Silicone Walli and in the film Antibodies.